espressif/esp_secure_cert_mgr/docs/esp_secure_cert_tools/siganture_verification.md

     --target_chip esp32c3
 ```

-**NOTE - The number of signature blocks are created depends upon number of keys passed to key.**
+**NOTE - The number of signature blocks are created depends upon number of keys passed to signing-key-file.**

 For example, in following case two signature block will be generated.
 ```